-Ticks:
+Ticks

 Lyme disease can occur anywhere in the province as ticks can be transported outside of known higher risk areas by migrating birds.
-The boundaries of these higher risk areas continue to expand as noted in maps below.
-More information can be found at http://www.gov.mb.ca/health/lyme/surveillance.html
+The boundaries of these risk areas continue to expand as tick populations expand and surveillance efforts to track and monitor these populations increase.